teslamate-org/teslamate/docs/configuration/guides/macro_droid.md

 # MacroDroid Setup

 _Note: This guide is currently a work in progress.
-Check back soon for a complete walkthrough!_
+You can help improve it by clicking the `Edit on GitHub` link on the top right!_

 ## Introduction